 Operating a Vehicle While Suspended as an HTV

 Operating a Vehicle While Intoxicated

 Failing to appear before a court of law in response to a citation issued by a law enforcement officer or not paying for tickets after a judgment has been rendered may lead to the suspension of your driving privileges.
-These types of suspensions are indefinite and end only when the court notifies the BMV that you appeared in court or paid for the offense.
+You may regain your driving privileges when:

 Indiana Law states a person may not operate a motor vehicle in Indiana if financial responsibility is not in effect with respect to the motor vehicle operated, or the person is not otherwise insured to operate the motor vehicle.
 Driving without a current liability policy that meets the state minimum standard is against the law.
 The state minimum standards: